Release Readiness Gate¶

 tools/audit_release_readiness.py --fail-on-blockerwith the hardware result-pack evidence argument when applicable. - Run the scoped docs build and version-consistency checks.

-- Commit with the required trailer after staged-diff audit.
+- Commit with the required authorship line after staged-diff audit.

 - Push the commit and wait for CI before creating a release tag.